aldonline/mapochovalley.com/README.md

 The MapochoValley.com Web App
 =============================================

+NOTES:
-NOTE: THE FOLLOWING INSTRUCTIONS DON'T WORK YET.
+ * THE FOLLOWING INSTRUCTIONS DON'T WORK YET.
 BE PATIENT
+ * THIS IS NOT THE CURRENT SITE AT MAPOCHOVALLEY.COM.
+THIS IS A NEWER VERSION

 Getting Started
 --------------------